khaloodi/khaloodi.github.io/aboutme.md

 This past year I...

-- Collaborated on an anomally detection and international trade project for a non-profit C4ADS - Detecting Diversion
+- Collaborated on an anomally detection project involved in international, weapons deals for a non-profit C4ADS - Detecting Diversion (signed non disclosure).
-- [Deforestation Dashboard](https://deforestationdashboard.netlify.com/map-view is a web app that analyzes World Bank data and generates an gif that visualizes a simple linear regression model using scikit-learn and Folium.
+- [Deforestation Dashboard](https://deforestationdashboard.netlify.com/map-view) is a web app that analyzes World Bank data and generates an gif that visualizes a simple linear regression model using scikit-learn and Folium.
 - [Capstone Project](khaledadad.com/capstone) for grad school.
 Generate 5k+ randomized portfolios composed of the most bullish tech stocks of the S&P 500.
 Preprocess financial data and determine maximum efficiency.

 **Data Science Toolkit:**